I Hear You Knocking: First cover versions

 Also in 1955, actress and pop singer Gale Storm recorded "I Hear You Knockin'" for Dot Records.
 Her cover version reached number two on the Billboard Hot 100 singles chart, number three on the Cash Box Best-Selling Record chart and became a gold record.
 Bartholomew believed her version "killed his [Lewis's] record"; blues researcher Bill Dahl added, "Storm swiped his [Lewis's] thunder for any crossover possibilities with her ludicrous whitewashed cover of the plaintive ballad."
 The experience reportedly led Bartholomew to refer to Lewis as a "'bad luck singer', because he never sold more than 100,000 copies of his Imperial singles".
 English singer Jill Day also recorded the song in 1956, as did Connie Francis in 1959.
 In 1961, Bartholomew produced Fats Domino's remake of the song.

 Dave Edmunds version

-Welsh singer and guitarist Dave Edmunds recorded "I Hear You Knocking" in 1970.
-He had originally planned to record a cover of "Let's Work Together" by Wilbert Harrison, but had to reconsider when he heard a version that had been recorded by Canned Heat.
-He later recalled:
+Welsh singer and guitarist Dave Edmunds recorded "I Hear You Knocking" in 1970 after originally planning to record "Let's Work Together" by Wilbert Harrison, but finding it had been recorded by Canned Heat.
+He recalled: